ldv-klever/klever/docs/install.rst

 set up manually the following configuration properties:

 * *Omega* section contains *name*, *user*, *password* attributes which should be set according to Omega service user.
-* *client-controller* section contains consul configuration properties.
+* *client-controller* section contains consul configuration properties and an absoulute path to a directory with consul binary and directory with web-UI files in it.
 It is better to provide your own *Omega* service check and turn-on or off consul web-UI.
+* *node configuration* section contains configuration options which tell a controller which resources of your computer are available for a scheduler.
+It is recommended to leave enough RAM memory for the other programms running on the computer and to choose partition with enough disk space before running controller.

 Scheduler configuration
 ^^^^^^^^^^^^^^^^^^^^^^^